 “My Mathematical Formula” ebook by Malcolm MacLean full and legal download.
 Feel free to share this book with your followers on Facebook.
 At the track, I always bet on the nose.
-It seems disrespectful to assume that anyone wants to do anything other than win.
-The race for second is substantially more unpredictable, and never mind at all about the race for third.
+It seems disrespectful to assume that anyone wants to do anything other than a win.
+The race for second is substantially more unpredictable and never mind at all about the race for third.
 Not that I won’t occasionally protect my investment with smaller bets.
 But I only care about the bet to win.

 They ran well today, despite the troubles.
 Something odd was happening out of view of the paying customers.
 Something hateful and ugly.
 It had everyone on edge.
 But on edge is often a good thing, so I doubled my usual investment.

 Then they found that vagrant.
 In two places.
 It is never a good thing to find parts of an intruder on both sides of the track.
 That implies that security was way off their game.
 Or perhaps someone spiked their coffee again.
 And if someone is spiking the coffee, regulars start to worry about what else might have been spiked, and if it was just slipping a Mickey to security, or if something more serious might be going on.